JensKnipper/personal-blog/_posts/2022-05-30-receiving-emails-in-java.md

 You might want to delete messages to keep the mail processing short.
 The code uses a for loop to avoid race conditions.
 In case there are multiple mail clients connected mails are not processed multiple times.
+A mapping to an internal class is needed, because an exception is thrown as soon as you try to access a message who's session has been closed.
+Another reason is the sanitizing of user inputs.
+You can read more about this in the next chapter.

 {% highlight java %}
     private List<Mail> getNewMails(Folder emailFolder) throws MessagingException {